gohugoio/hugo/docs/content/content/archetypes.md

 ### Creating custom archetypes

 Earlier you created a new content type by adding a new subfolder to the content directory.
-In our case it's name would be `content/musician`.
+In our case its name would be `content/musician`.
 To use the corresponding archetype you just need to create a file named after the content type called `musician.md` in the `archetypes` directory, similar to the one below.

 #### archetypes/musician.md